neoner2002/episteme-ines-skills-parser/README.md

 Introduction
 ---------------------
-Java HTML parser for INES web to add skills information to episteme INES companies
+Java HTML parser for INES web and RDF processor to add skills information to episteme INES companies

 * Put the rdf files in the input folder, make sure that all rdf files are companies
 * Execute InesXMLProcessor